Phoebe Cates: Career

 In 1984, Cates starred in the TV mini-series Lace, based on a novel by Shirley Conran.
 She played the role of Lili "to get away from a sameness in her movie portrayals".
 During her audition, she so impressed the writer that he wanted to hire her on the spot.
 She struggled with the portrayal of a bitter movie star because, despite her character's vicious persona, she wanted the audience to sympathize with her.
 She did not read Conran's novel, on which the movie was based because she did not want to have a "fixed image".
 Her best-known line in the film, "Which one of you bitches is my mother?", was named the greatest line in television history by TV Guide in 1993.
 She also starred in the sequel mini-series Lace II.

-In the summer of 1984, Cates co-starred in the box office hit Gremlins for executive producer Steven Spielberg, the highest-grossing film of her career.
+Later that same year, Cates co-starred in the box office hit Gremlins for executive producer Steven Spielberg, the highest-grossing film of her career.
 She reprised her role of Kate Beringer in the sequel Gremlins 2: The New Batch.

 In June 1984, Cates made her stage debut in the Off-Broadway play The Nest of the Wood Grouse, a comedy by Soviet writer Viktor Rozov, at the Joseph Papp Public Theater.
 Cates said that while doing the play she "felt a certain freedom and a certain connection with acting that I had never really felt before".
 Cates appeared Off-Broadway again two years later in Rich Relations, written by David Henry Hwang, at the Second Stage Theatre.
 In December 1989, Cates made her Broadway debut in a revival of Paddy Chayefsky's The Tenth Man at the Vivian Beaumont Theater.

 In 1988, Cates told an interviewer, "There are simply not that many good parts in film", but that theater had "tons of good women's roles...I think of theater as what I like to do most...I've only felt happy as an actress for about two years.
 I rarely watch my film work."

 Cates continued to appear steadily in films through the early 1990s, usually in supporting roles or in ensemble casts.
 These include Date with an Angel (1987), Bright Lights, Big City (1988), Shag (1988), Heart of Dixie (1989), Drop Dead Fred (1991) and Bodies, Rest & Motion (1993).
 The films suffered from mixed to poor reviews and failed to make an impact at the box office.

 Cates was set to play Steve Martin's daughter in the successful comedy Father of the Bride (1991), but her pregnancy with her first child forced her to drop out.